 Bipolar disorder is a mental illness that causes dramatic shifts in mood ranging from more active (“manic”) to depressive symptoms.
-This disorder is most frequently detected in young adults between their late teens and mid-20s.1 People suffering from bipolar disorder often experience difficulty at work, school, and in relationships due to the instability of their behavior.
-Many people choose to self-medicate these emotional episodes with drugs and alcohol and the result is the need for behavioral health treatment to address both issues.
+This disorder is most frequently detected in young adults between their late teens and mid-20s.1 People suffering from bipolar disorder often experience difficulty at work, school, and in relationships due to the often unpredictable nature of their symptoms.
+It’s recommended that those with this disorder require professional care from a bipolar disorder treatment center like ours.

 Understanding Bipolar Behavior